DiegoDuenez/menu.js/README.md

 openAndCloseWith()

 * @String
 * This function allows you to execute the action of opening and closing the menu when the element passed in the parameter is clicked.
-The parameter must be a .class, #id or html tag as string or array of strings..
+The parameter must be a .class, #id or html tag as string or array of strings.

 ```javascript